carosellagiuliano-max/Vertrag/codex.md

      - Preferred staff and preferred services
      - Notification preferences per channel and type
      - Marketing opt in and opt out
-     - Hair notes like color formula should be visible only as design allows and must respect privacy
+     - Hair notes like color formula visible only when UX and privacy allow

    - Loyalty and vouchers
      - View loyalty balance and history